 Test it out, and Improve Obsessively

 Test this solution for that predetermined time, making sure to apply a change to the HR audit processes in general for each iteration.
 Change one thing at a time (if you have the luxury), but never move the focus away from “people practices” and continuous improvement of the HR function.
 At the evaluation period, make sure you have buy-in from the stakeholder folks, whatever that “buy-in” looks like for them.
-Report that feedback, framed in terms that are relevant to each persona group, and continue iterating.
+Report that feedback, framed in terms that are relevant to each persona group.
+Then continue iterating.
 We have just applied design thinking (loosely) to an HR audit, and that injects innovation into the HR function.
 The final and most important thing to remember here is that if no follow up is made on the findings of each test, evaluation, and feedback period, people will lose confidence in your approach, and then it’s back to the status quo.